Our Favorite East Coast Golfing Destinations

 Home to the PGA Tour’s RSM Classic, Sea Island is another golf course framed by the Atlantic Ocean.
 Originally designed by British golf architect H.S.
 Colt, this course has since been redesigned by Tom Fazio.
 In his design he blends the “Seaside Nine” designed by Colt and the “Marshland Nine” designed by Joe Lee to create a completely new course.

 Why play: This redesigned course stays true to the original design by incorporating big clamshell bunkers, smaller putting surfaces, and exposed sand dunes that please the eye.
 The wind factor makes this course a challenge for all players, as they must adapt to the ever changing conditions.

 If you’re looking for golf with a rich history, The Greenbrier Resort has three courses that date back well over a century.
 Over the years, these courses have witnessed historical moments in the sport such as “the greatest competitive round in the history of the game” by Sam Snead during the 1959 Spring Festival.
 The Greenbrier is the only resort course in the world to have hosted both the Ryder Cup and the Solheim Cup.

 Why play: At The Greenbrier, players can choose from three 18-hole courses –– The Old White, The Greenbrier, and The Meadows.
-For those short on time, the Ashford Short Course is a walkable course with 9-holes.
-Surprisingly, these flat courses are designed with challenging green complexes and dramatic doglegs, making for an interesting round of golf every time.
+For those short on time, the Ashford Short Course is a walkable course with nine holes.
+Surprisingly, these flat courses are designed with challenging green complexes and dramatic doglegs, making for an interesting round of golf everytime.

 Whether you simply want to test your game, or are interested in calling Kiawah home, our team is ready to help you experience the best the Island has to offer.
-Get in contact with our Sales Executives to learn more about planning an experiential weekend on Kiawah Island.
+Get in contact with our team to begin your life of luxury on Kiawah Island!